stormwindy/Qi-Table/docs/_includes/pages/system.md

 *What features could you add to your system?
 How could you change it to reach new people/adapt to new*

-One of the largest improvement planned for a next generation table design is the inclusion of the multi-wireless charging feature.
+One of the largest planned improvements for the next generation of Infinitables is the inclusion of the multi-wireless charging feature.
 This would allow multiple tables to charge from the same wireless charging point.
-The charging times for each individual table would be predicted via learnt usage, pre-booked calendar appointments and the amount of charge remaining
+The charging times for each individual table would be predicted via learnt usage, pre-booked calendar appointments and the quantity of charge remaining.

 As Qi grows we expect to expand beyond the Infinitables product line.
-The software we created has potential to be extended and used for wider applications where autonomous movement may be useful: ranging from complimentary chairs for Infinitables or better storage units to self-moving hospital bed.
+The software we created has the potential to be extended and used within wider applications where autonomous movement may be useful: ranging from complimentary chairs for Infinitables and smart, portable storage units to self-moving hospital beds.